NikKowPHP/social-brain/chapters/chapter-2.md

 *"This needs a lot of work."*

 Mark felt it instantly.
 Not as a thought, but as a physical sensation.
 A hot flush crept up his neck.
 His stomach tightened into a knot.
 For a moment, his screen seemed to blur.
 He wasn’t thinking about the project's data anymore.
 He was thinking, *"She thinks I'm incompetent.
 I failed."* The detailed feedback he needed was absent; the feeling of rejection was overwhelming.

+This bug doesn't just corrupt our professional code.
+Consider the text message from a partner or a close friend.
+You send a thoughtful, multi-line message, and the reply you get back is simply: **'Fine.'** The physical sensation—that knot in your stomach, that flush of heat—is identical to the one Mark felt.
+Your brain's social pain alarm isn't distinguishing between your boss and your partner; it's simply registering a social threat.

 This feeling is not weakness.
 It is not "being too sensitive."
 It is a biological alarm, as real and as primitive as the pain of touching a hot stove.
 When I was trying to deconstruct the "bug" in Mark's story, I kept coming across a single, foundational piece of research that was so counter-intuitive it felt like finding a hidden master key.
 It explains everything.